Bus42/web-sprint-challenge-advanced-state-management/README.md

 ## Project Instructions

-In this project, you will build the reducer, actions and basic redux connects nessiary to display smurf data.
+In this project, you will build the reducer, actions and basic redux connects necessary to display smurf data.
 You will be implementing both thunk and traditional redux actions.

 ## Project Requirements